National Lottery - Celebrating Treasured and Historic Places

 Posted on by Anita O'Donovan

 If you’ve visited the museum over the last year, you may well have noticed that we’ve had something of a makeover in an effort to continue to conserve and improve the ways that we are communicating the site’s heritage.
-Much of the regeneration of the site is thanks to funding from Heritage Lottery Fund and is part of our ongoing Coalfield Conversations project.
+Much of the regeneration of the site is thanks to funding from the National Lottery Heritage Fund and is part of our ongoing Coalfield Conversations project.
 The Hub has been completely transformed, with a brand new welcome area, as well as changes to our map and signage across the site.

 One of the biggest changes, however, has been the rapid increase in volunteers that are now part of the museum team.
 In fact, in such a short amount of time, we’ve gone from having just a few welcome volunteers to 56, and we’re constantly welcoming new people!